opendistro/for-elasticsearch-docs/docs/async/security.md

 Use backend roles to configure fine-grained access to asynchronous searches based on roles.
 For example, users of different departments in an organization can view asynchronous searches owned by their own department.

 First, make sure that your users have the appropriate [backend roles](../../security/access-control/).
-Backend roles usually come from an [LDAP server](../../security/configuration/ldap/) or [SAML provider](../../security/configuration/saml/), but if you use the internal user database, you can use the REST API to [add them manually](../../security/access-control/api/#create-user).
+Backend roles usually come from an [LDAP server](../../security/configuration/ldap/) or [SAML provider](../../security/configuration/saml/).
+However, if you use the internal user database, you can use the REST API to [add them manually](../../security/access-control/api/#create-user).

-Now when users view asynchronous search resources in Kibana (or make REST API calls), they only see asynchronous searches submitted by users who have a subset of the backend role.
+Now when users view asynchronous search resources in Kibana (or make REST API calls), they only see asynchronous searches that are submitted by users who have a subset of the backend role.
 For example, consider two users: `judy` and `elon`.

 `judy` has an IT backend role: